Papers

 Improving Text-To-Audio Models with Synthetic Captions

-It is an open challenge to obtain high quality training data, especially captions, for text-to-audio models.
-Although prior methods have leveraged \textit{text-only language models} to augment and improve captions, such methods have limitations related to scale and coherence between audio and captions.
-In this work, we propose an audio captioning pipeline that uses an \textit{audio language model} to synthesize accurate and diverse captions for audio at scale.
+Abstract: It is an open challenge to obtain high quality training data, especially captions, for text-to-audio models.
+Although prior methods have leveraged \textit{text-only LLMs} to augment and improve captions, such methods have limitations related to scale and coherence between audio and captions.
+In this work, we propose an audio captioning pipeline that uses an \textit{audio LLM} to synthesize accurate and diverse captions for audio at scale.
 We leverage this pipeline to produce a dataset of synthetic captions for AudioSet, named \texttt{AF-AudioSet}, and then evaluate the benefit of pre-training text-to-audio models on these synthetic captions.
 Through systematic evaluations on AudioCaps and MusicCaps, we find leveraging our pipeline and synthetic captions leads to significant improvements on audio generation quality, achieving a new \textit{state-of-the-art}.

 Improving Text-To-Audio Models with Synthetic Captions

 The paper "Improving Text-To-Audio Models with Synthetic Captions" presents a novel approach to address the challenges in training robust Text-To-Audio (TTA) models, primarily focusing on the limitations in obtaining high-quality training data, specifically audio caption pairs.
-This work proposes an innovative solution through the generation of synthetic captions using an audio language model, leading to the creation of a substantial dataset named AF-AudioSet.
+This work proposes an innovative solution through the generation of synthetic captions using an audio LLM, leading to the creation of a substantial dataset named AF-AudioSet.
 The authors convincingly demonstrate that pre-training TTA models on this synthetic dataset significantly enhances the audio generation quality, achieving state-of-the-art performance in several benchmarks.

 Key Challenges and Proposed Solution